robbiebartlett/export/README.md

 ## Setup & Install

-1. Use node and grunt and installed each plugin one at a time.
-You'll have to do the same and your needs will certainly vary from mine.
+1. Use of node and grunt, install each plugin one at a time.
+You'll have to do the same and your needs will vary.
 2. https://nodejs.org/download/
 3. http://gruntjs.com/getting-started
 4. https://github.com/nDmitry/grunt-postcss